HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 ## Import the dataset

-To import dataset, in the project settings go to `Import` and upload the dataset file `dataset.json`.
+To import your dataset, in the project settings go to `Import` and upload the dataset file `dataset.json`.

-Using python SDK you can import the dataset with input prompts into Label Studio.
-With the `PROJECT_ID` of the project you've just created, run the following code:
+Using the Python SDK, import the dataset with input prompts into Label Studio using the `PROJECT_ID` of the project you've just created.

+Run the following code:

 ```python
 from label_studio_sdk import Client